 The laws of some foreign countries do not protect intellectual property rights to the same extent as the laws of the United States.
 Many companies have encountered significant problems in protecting and defending intellectual property rights in certain foreign jurisdictions.
 The legal systems of some countries, particularly developing countries, do not favor the enforcement of patents and other intellectual property protection, especially those relating to biotechnology.
 This could make it difficult for us to stop the infringement of our patents, if obtained, or the misappropriation of our other intellectual property rights.
 For example, many foreign countries have compulsory licensing laws under which a patent owner must grant licenses to third parties.
 In addition, many countries limit the enforceability of patents against third parties, including government agencies or government contractors.
-In these countries, patents may provide limited or no benefit.
-Patent protection must ultimately be sought on a country-by-country basis, which is an expensive and time-consuming process with uncertain outcomes.
-Accordingly, we may choose not to seek patent protection in certain countries, and we will not have the benefit of patent protection in such countries.
+In these countries, patents may protection in certain countries, and we will not have the benefit of patent protection in such countries.